25,791 views | 01:19:47

 How do we develop a sense of who we truly are?
 Do we perceive ourselves as science defines us?
 While some scientists think our identities are a product of our neurons, others are finding that our social and cultural context plays a dominant role in shaping how we view ourselves and each other.
 Join the top neuroscientists, philosophers, and psychologists as they discuss how culture and morality figure into the science of self.

-Maria Konnikova is The New York Times-bestselling author of The Confidence Game (Viking/Penguin, 2016) and Mastermind: How to Think Like Sherlock Holmes (Viking/Penguin, 2013).
-Konnikova is a contributing writer for The New Yorker, where she writes a regular column with a focus on psychology and culture.Read More
+Maria Konnikova is the author of two New York Times bestsellers, The Confidence Game and Mastermind: How to Think Like Sherlock Holmes.
+She is a contributing writer for The New Yorker and is currently working on a book about poker and the balance of skill and luck in life, The Biggest Bluff.Read More

 Joshua Knobe is a professor at Yale University, appointed in both the Program in Cognitive Science and the Department of Philosophy.
 Most of his work involves using the kinds of experimental methods associated with cognitive science to address the kinds of questions associated with philosophy.Read More

 Jesse Prinz is a distinguished professor of Philosophy and director of Interdisciplinary Science Studies at the City University of New York, Graduate Center.
 Prinz has been a leader in the experimental philosophy movement, which brings empirical methods to bear on philosophical debates.Read More

 Daphna Shohamy, PhD is a neuroscientist and a professor in the department of Psychology and the Zuckerman Mind, Brain, Behavior Institute at Columbia University.
 Dr. Shohamy’s research aims to understand the neurobiological and cognitive mechanisms underlying learning, memory, and decision making.Read More

 WORLD SCIENCE FESTIVAL- MY SOCIETY MY SELF